Sometimes, you deliberately align code to make it more readable.

 strict = TRUE, e.g. as in

 By align everything in between the commas, we mean put zero space before a comma and at least one after.
-Note that the arguments on the first line are ignored when detecting alignment, which is best shown when code is formatted such that no line breaks will be modified by styler (which is the case if all names on the first line are unnamed and all subsequent are named), like here:
+Note that the arguments on the first line are ignored when detecting alignment, which is best shown when code is formatted such that no line breaks will be modified by styler.
+This applies if all names on the first line are unnamed and all subsequent are named:

 Function calls are aligned if all of the following conditions hold (for all but the very first line (i.e.

 =(at least one before and after).

 f(x, y),.
 For this reason, the requirements exclude the first column in such cases.
 The holds example shows that is is possible (but not required) for named arguments to also have the commas separating the first and second column aligned.

 Note that the above definition does not check alignment of

 =, so styler will treat the following as aligned:

 strict = FALSE, the spacing would have been kept, however,

 strict = FALSE has a number of other implications because it is in general less invasive.
 For example, it would not add braces and line breaks to “if (TRUE) return()”.↩

 In the below example, the first argument of the first column is named (